The Hidden Dangers of an Ill-Fitting Motorcycle

 - Allow your experience to also guide you on the choice.
 If you’re new to motorcycling, be sure to decide on a motorcycle that fits your needs and what you can handle.
 A Touring motorcycle may be more weight than you’re ready to handle, yet a small standard may not be enough if you’re a big person.

 Sometimes we get locked into a motorcycle in our mind and we just can’t say no. I understand that.
 If you’ve found the perfect motorcycle, but it doesn’t fit perfectly, here’s what we’d do to make it fit right:

 - Adjust the suspension to fit you – Off-road, motocross, and dual-sport style bikes have some of the highest seat heights to accommodate more suspension travel.
 You might assume that they would be too tall for shorter riders.
 The softer suspension on these bikes means they sag more under the rider’s weight, and also have rather narrow seats; so it can be surprisingly easy to reach the ground on an off-road bike.
 If you are just riding around on the street, you may be able to replace the suspension or add a modified suspension system to lower or raise a motorcycle to fit your size.

-You might think of yourself as Goldilocks if you spend a day at the dealership sitting on motorcycle after motorcycle until you find the one that fits just right.
+You might think of yourself as Goldilocks if you spend a day at the dealership sitting on bike after bike until you find the one that fits just right.
 We all have a reason why we want to ride.
-That may have a little input from styling, or just the freedom of the open road.
+That may have a little input from styling or just the freedom of the open road.
 Whatever the case, be sure to try a lot of motorcycles until you find one that fits well enough.
 After all, motorcycles are an investment.
-If it doesn’t fit perfect, there are ways to go from good enough to great.
+If it doesn’t fit perfectly, there are ways to go from good enough to great.
 The options are out there, but be sure to check the safety and handling before you venture cross-country with new handling.
 As always, be safe out there!